chr-mar/oweg-int-NSR/README.md

 Figures in oweg.ipynb are created during runtime and saved to *..\figures*.

-All scripts except for oweg.ipynb are uploaded with the output displayed in the notebook.
+All scripts are uploaded with the output displayed in the notebook.

 Hywind_wind_speed_comparison needs the .xlsx-file Hywind_Wind_Speed_Data from the folder *data* to run.